 Finally, most Equasonnes only provide for one stage of audio frequency amplification after detection.
 This is accomplished by a pair of tubes working a push-pull arrangement.
 Push-pull only works optimally when both of these tubes are equally matched.
 This can be difficult to achieve today as these audio frequency amplifier tubes are even harder to come by and more expensive than the RF amplifier tubes.

 An interesting feature of the Equasonne radio is that it is modular.
 Most models consist of 3 distinct units (tuning selector, RF amplifier, and power converter).
 Some models incorporate an extra stage of audio frequency amplification, that is contained in a 4th unit.
 Thus the chassis of an Equasonne comes apart into several large discrete functional units.
 This makes the Equasonne an easy set to work on, and a simple circuit to understand.
 The units are normally mounted onto a wooden board, and there are small metal strips that run between the units that make electrical connections.
 Some electrical connections are also made by means of small machine screws on the units themselves.
 For this reason it is of some importance to ensure that your set has all the chassis mounting bolts and machine screws present.
 So, don't leave any of them out when you reassemble your set.
 Apart from external cabinet differences, Equasonnes do differ from each other electrically.
 There were at least 3, possibly 4 slightly different versions of the RF amplifier unit, 3 versions of the selector unit, and numerous power converters.
-The different models are different combinations of the different versions of these 3 parts.
-The major difference between models seems to be the power converter unit, and a variety of different power output tubes were used between the different models.
-As already mentioned, some models featured a fourth unit (extra audio amplification stage).
+There were also numerous styles of cabinet.
+The different models are different combinations of the different versions of these parts.
+The major electrical difference between models is the power converter unit, and a variety of different power output tubes were used between the different models.
 A couple of models also incorporated a turntable.

 Wonder what ever became of the Sparks Withington (SPARTON) company that manufactured your Equasonne all those years ago?
 During their radio making days they certainly made some of the grooviest and most sought after radios ever built!
 [Comparatively speaking, the Equasonne is not one of these].
 Today Sparton seems to be alive and well, although they no longer manufacture radios.
 Sparton now manufactures high end electronic components for the military, they even have a website!